EBAA High Impact Research Grant

 - Limit of 2 applications per Principal Investigator or Scientific Supervisor.

-- Principal Investigators who received a 2019 EBAA Lindstrom Research Grant this year are able to apply if the grant was for research on a different topic.
-Principal investigators who have received an EBAA Lindstrom Research Grant on this topic in the past are eligible for consideration if the project was successful and the funds are required to build upon the research.
-If a principal investigator receives the EBAA High Impact Research Grant, that individual is not eligible for the Richard Lindstrom Research Grant in the same topic area.
+- Principal Investigators who received a 2021 EBAA Pilot Research Grant this year are able to apply if the grant was for research on a different topic.
+Principal investigators who have received an EBAA Pilot Research Grant on this topic in the past are eligible for consideration if the project was successful and the funds are required to build upon the research.
+If a principal investigator receives the EBAA High Impact Research Grant, that individual is not eligible for the Pilot Research Grant in the same topic area.

 - All complete proposals should include: